Field Trip Health and Wellness Ltd. (“Field Trip”)

-This Notice applies to all Field Trip Health Inc., centres and contractors working in such locations.
+This Notice applies to all Field Trip Health and Wellness Ltd., centres and contractors working in such locations.

 Field Trip is required by law to maintain the privacy of your personal health information and to provide individuals with notice of our legal duties and privacy practices with regard to personal health information, and to receive consent for collection, use, and disclosure of your personal health information.